uwescience/myria-docs/myriaX.markdown

 #### Passwordless SSH

-You need to be able to do `ssh localhost` without typing in password.
+You need to be able to do `ssh localhost` without typing your password.

 - Start SSH Server on your machine to enable remote login.
-Instructions for how to do this can be found here: http://osxdaily.com/2011/09/30/remote-login-ssh-server-mac-os-x/
+Instructions for how to do this can be found [here][http://osxdaily.com/2011/09/30/remote-login-ssh-server-mac-os-x/).

 - Setting up keys.
 If you have not setup keys before, the easiest way to do it is as follows: